super-linter/super-linter/README.md

 If you need to use your own SSH key to authenticate against private repositories, you can use the `SSH_KEY` environment variable.
-The value of that environment variable is expected to be be the private key of an SSH keypair that has access to your private repositories.
+The value of that environment variable is expected to be the private key of an SSH keypair that has access to your private repositories.

 For example, you can configure this private key as an